Wiki authors: If you notice any bugs, please report them .

 - If you have an MIE, the current naming convention would include both the MIE and AO in the AOP page name.
 If the MIE is unknown, use the earliest KE and we'll rename the page once the MIE is defined.

-- To add a new item in the Summary section (If you manually enter text in this section, it will get deleted in subsequent edits using the widgets.):
+- To add a new item in the Summary section (If you manually enter text in this section, it will get automatically altered or deleted in subsequent edits using the widgets.):

 - You will be directed to the widget page for your AOP where there are buttons to add new items to each Summary section.

-- Fill out the appropriate boxes in the pop up box.
+- Fill out the appropriate boxes in the pop up window.
 Details for each are on the AOP Help page.

 - Click the Submit button.

-- As you add new items in the widget page, the corresponding AOP page in the Wiki is updated.
+- When you add a new item in the widget page, the corresponding AOP page in the wiki is updated.
 This step is done automatically.
 There is no action to be undertaken on your part.

-- Overview sections are intended for editing programmatically to maintain a consistent format across pages.
-If you manually enter text in this section, it will get deleted in subsequent edits using the widgets.
+- Overview sections are intended for editing through the widget to maintain a consistent format across pages.
+(If you manually enter text in this section, it will get automatically altered or deleted in subsequent edits using the widgets.)

-- All other sections can be edited as described above for editing the AOP page.
+- All other sections can be edited using the methods described above for editing AOP wiki pages.